louislef299/ansi/README.md

 log.Println("written from test")
 ```

+It is unreliable under stress however, as the channels that are created for
+synchronization are not reliably transferred to packages like log and fmt.

 ## Contributing

 The tests are currently visual tests and require a human to watch the output and